ZaxR/YP_scraper/README.md

   * Need to remember last successful iteration prior to exception
   * Add duplicate record handling
   * Add record counter
-* Add GUI
+* Improve GUI
-  * Add selectors for keyword(s), location(s), field(s), proxy/user-agent sources, and csv save location
-  * Add output options: one file, one file per term, one file per term+location
-  * Design cleaner "Progress" visualization for current keyword, current location, records scraped, and time elapsed
+  * Visual "Progress" for current keyword, current location, records scraped, and time elapsed
 * Add task scheduler, start button, and stop button
 * Freeze program as an standalone executable -or- deploy as webapp
 * Miscellaneous
   * Add handling for writing files when files can't be written (such as if a user already has the file in question open)